Online Estimation and Community Detection of Network Point Processes for Event Streams: An Online Learning Framework for Event Streams

 \subsection{Online Learning Algorithms for Network Point Processes}

-We denote by $\theta$ the model parameters we wish to learn and by $l(\theta)$ the objective function (the log-likelihood function in our setting).
-Let $dT$ be a time window such that $T$, the total time for which the event stream is to be observed, can be subdivided into $N = T/dT$ time windows (we suppose $T/dT$ is an integer without loss of generality).
-Following this subdivision into $N$ time intervals, $l(\theta)$ can be rewritten as $l(\theta) = \sum_{n=1}^N l_n(\theta)$, where $l_n(\theta)$ is objective corresponding to $n$-th time window (in what follows, we use subscript $n$ to denote the quantity computed in $n$-th time window).
+We first denote by $\theta$ the model parameters we wish to learn and by $l(\theta)$ the objective function, i.e. the log-likelihood function in our setting.
+Let $dT$ be a time window such that $T$, the total time for which the event stream is observed, can be subdivided into $M = T/dT$ time windows (we suppose $T/dT$ is an integer without loss of generality).
+For exposition we assume $T$ is known but it is not required, as we discuss later.
+Following this subdivision into $M$ time intervals, $l(\theta)$ can be rewritten as $l(\theta) = \sum_{m=1}^M l_m(\theta)$, where $l_m(\theta)$ is the objective corresponding to log-likelihood of observed data in $m$-th time window (in what follows, we use subscript $m$ to denote the quantity computed in $m$-th time window).